natesire/clean-comments/README.md

 ## How it Works!

 We scrape "git blame" to find timestamps of each line.
 We then look for comment lines with very out-of-date timestamps compared to the surrounding code.
-Note that this will not work with inline comments unless we build our own diff tool.
+The open source version only works with commented lines above the code line.
+The commercial version uses an extra system that provides more comment analysis like inline comments.

 ## Start

+Easy way to see all the comments for your code project.

 cd reactui